michaelsurya/do-test/README.md

 ---

 **Case where repository layer is directly used**
-<p> I bypass the service (usecase) layer when there is no need to authorise / authenticate.
-Basically for the public route, which in this project is where I query the products</p>
+ - I bypass the service (usecase) layer when there is no need to authorise / authenticate.
+Basically for the public route, which in this project is where I query the products